biologist79/ESPuino/README.md

 * dimm neopixel
 * current track in loop-mode (is "stronger" than playlist-loop but doesn't overwrite it!)
 * playlist in loop-mode
+* track und playlist loop-mode can be activated in parallel, but unless track-loop isn't deactivated, playlist-loop doesn't come into "play"

 ### Neopixel
 Indicates different things: